Understanding Appendicitis Symptoms: What You Need to Know

 Diagnosing Appendicitis

-Appendicitis is challenging to diagnose as its symptoms can mimic other conditions such as a stomach virus or gastrointestinal issues.
+Diagnosing appendicitis can be challenging as its symptoms can mimic other conditions such as a stomach virus or gastrointestinal issues.
+Ectopic pregnancy is also part of the differential diagnosis for acute appendicitis.
 A doctor will often start by taking a thorough medical history and performing a physical examination.
 Critical steps in diagnosis include:

 Physical Examination